 -

 The Social Studies Department has developed a sequence of courses, the intent of which is to prepare students for their responsibilities as citizens of the world.
-Our programs in the high school build on the middle school coursework, giving students an understanding of modern world and American history.
-Students will develop the skills of critical and creative thinking as a means to analyze the problems faced by America in the world community.
-Three years of social studies are REQUIRED for graduation.
+Our programs in high school build on the middle school coursework, giving students an understanding of the modern world and American history.
+Students will develop the skills of critical and creative thinking as a means to analyze the problems faced by America in the world community.Three years of social studies are required for graduation.
 Students must complete one year of World History and two years of American History.
-Students MUST take United States History during grade 10 and Modern U.S. and World History during grade 11.
-Students that do not pass United States History must attend summer school in order to complete the history sequence in preparation for graduation.
+Students in grade 9 must enroll in World History and students must take United States History during grade 10 and Modern U.S. and World History during grade 11.
+Alternative routes to completing the three-year graduation requirement are available to students in special circumstances with Department Head approval.
+Placement in Honors and Advanced Placement courses require teachers' recommendations based on overall student academic performance.

 COLLEGE PREP LEVELGRADE 9